inkylabs-dev/inkycut/blog/src/content/docs/general/slash-commands.md

 ### `/import`

 Opens the Import Dialog to import a project from a JSON file, equivalent to clicking "Import Project" in the menu.
+Imported projects will restore all data including composition, files, notes, and settings.

 **Usage:** `/import`